 First working mental models: tokenization, embeddings, evaluation basics, file ingestion, chunking, and instruction-tuned chat

-Practical medium-depth patterns for reasoning, tool use, agents, RAG, evaluation, observability, data, caching, cost, and first product design
+Practical medium-depth patterns for reasoning, tools, context, RAG, evaluation, prompt optimization, observability, cost, and first product design

-Shippable predictive ML and LLM products: ETA, ranking, forecasting, vision, pipelines, QA, evaluation, classifiers, and agents
+Shippable predictive ML and LLM products: ETA, ranking, forecasting, vision, pipelines, document QA, evaluation, and classifiers

 Harder internals: sentence embeddings, vector scoring, attention, positions, normalization, and decoding

-Scaling laws, distributed training, fine-tuning, alignment, rewards, distillation, merging, and prompt optimization
+Scaling laws, mixed-precision and distributed training, fine-tuning, alignment, rewards, distillation, and model merging

-Production-grade retrieval and agent systems: vector indexes, GraphRAG, security, orchestration, memory, HITL, and failure recovery
+Advanced retrieval and agent systems: vector indexes, GraphRAG, security, orchestration, memory, recovery, RLMs, and a production capstone

 Serving architecture, KV cache mechanics, batching, quantization, long context, advanced architectures, deployment, and experiments